thecdil/storymapjs-template/docs/create-website.md

 - `nav_order` navbar items will be sorted using this number.
 - `layout` by default is set to `page`, but can be optionally added to override the default.
 Built in options are `default`, `page`, `page-full-width`, or `page-narrow`.

-Use `includes` to simplify adding Bootstrap features to Markdown pages, see comments in `_include/` files for instructions.
+Use "includes" to simplify adding Bootstrap features to Markdown pages, see comments in `_include/` files for instructions.

 ## Customization Options

 bootstrap-template has a few built in customization options enabling you to quickly tweak the template theme:

 - Tweak base variables in `assets/css/main.scss` (text color, link color, container size).
 The variables in this file work with `_sass/_template.scss` to set some default options.
-- Tweak bootstrap theme colors using `_data/theme-colors.csv`.
-Add a css color in the color column next to the BS color-class to override, or create a new class name.
-This works with `_sass/_theme-colors.scss` to auto generate btn-, text-, and bg- classes based on your settings.
 - Add custom CSS to `_sass/_custom.scss`.
 Styles in this file will override the template and bootstrap.
+- Paste your analytics snippet into "_includs/template/analytics.html" to add tracking code.

 Once you exhaust the possibilities of these built in options, checkout the `_layouts/` and `_includes/template/` folders.
 These files provide the basic template and can be easily tweaked using Bootstrap classes.